cityofaustin/Residential-Permitting/_project_steps/Porch-Carport-Garage/apply-copy.md

 ---
-title: Deck > 3.
+title: Conversion > 3.
 Apply
-seo_title: Applying for a Deck Permit
+seo_title: Applying for a ConversionPermit
 seo_description: >-
   Find out how to apply for a deck permit in Austin, Texas, and what application(s) or plans you will need to submit for approval.
 step_number: 3
-project_name: deck
+project_name: conversion
 ---

 You need to provide a paper application and some additional documents when you apply for a permit.
 The types of documents you need to submit with your application depend on the kind of project you want to build.
 A reviewer can help you find out what documents you need if you come in for a free 20 minute consultation.
 You can also [hire a professional](/residential/residential-toolkit/hiring-a-professional) to help you apply for your permit.